JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

-As a first step towards leveraging `EscapeAnalysis` for various optimizations, in v1.11, it is now selectively enabled in the actual compilation pipeline with the goal of improving the precision of effects analysis for methods involving non-escaping mutation allocations.
+As a first step towards leveraging `EscapeAnalysis` for various optimizations, in v1.11, it is now selectively enabled in the actual compilation pipeline with the goal of improving the precision of effects analysis for methods involving non-escaping mutable allocations.

 Currently, the precision of `EscapeAnalysis` is not very high, and it struggles to perform well for functions with complex memory operations.
 As a result, it has not yet been used for